nathanieljblack/mapreduce_examples/wordcount/README.md

 b	3.0
 c	2.0
 ```
+##Why is this useful?
+You might be wondering what the point of this is?
+Well, what if you could use this same theory but have different computers running each subprocess?
+By thoughtfully mapping, sorting, and reducing, you could break up a large computational problem across many CPUs.
+The CPUs don't even have to be top of the line.
+That is the idea behind MapReduce and Hadoop...sometimes an army of morons is a better equipped for a problem than the smartest individual.

 ##A (slightly) More Interesting Example
 We can run the code on a larger body of text.
 The text file ```constitution.txt``` contains the U.S. Constitution.
 It looks like this...